Collection: seaweeds

-Japan is a land of the sea, and this is reflected in its cuisine!
-Along with fish, seaweed is at the heart of Japanese cuisine, bringing a richness to dishes thanks to the many edible varieties that exist.
-They are usually dried or grilled, in the form of leaves or strips.
-As well as being very tasty, they are rich in antioxidants, vitamins and iodine, and promote cardiovascular health.
+Japan is a country that faces the sea, and this is reflected in its cuisine!
+Along with fish, seaweeds at the heart of Japanese cuisine and adds great richness to dishes thanks to the many edible varieties that exist.
+It is most often found dried or grilled, in the form of sheets or strips.
+In addition to being very tasty, it is rich in antioxidants, vitamins, and iodine, and promotes cardiovascular health.

 • Roasted nori seaweed halves 20 sheets ⋅ Kobayashi Noriten ⋅ 30g

-⋅ Seaweed specially selected to make maki and temaki⋅ Handcrafted⋅ Can also be used in ramen, over rice or enjoyed as is...
+⋅ seaweeds selected for making maki and temaki⋅ Handcrafted⋅ Can also be used in ramen, on rice, or enjoyed as is...

 Regular price 9.30 €